Refining Your Personal Budget As Your Financial Needs Change

-Life changes, and your personal budget is no exception.
+Life changes and so does your personal budget.
 You might change jobs or bring home a new member of the family, or you might simply pay off a car or refinance your home.

 This simple guide to changing your personal budget over time can help you navigate those financial changes and reach your goals with confidence.